Doping-RUSADA rules figure skater Valieva did not commit doping offence - WADA | Law-Order

 Despite the positive test.
 CAS had cleared Valieva to continue competing at the Beijing Games in the women's singles, upholding an earlier decision by RUSADA to lift a ban on the skater.
 CAS had cited the fact that Valieva was a "protected person" under WADA rules as one of the "exceptional circumstances" underpinning its decision.
 The CAS ruling did not address the merits of Valieva's drug case.

-Valieva, who became the first woman to land a quadruple jump at the Olympics during the team event, had been favourite to win the singles gold but missed out on the medals after dropping to fourth place with an error-laden free skate.
+Valieva, who became the first woman to land a quadruple jump at the Olympics during the team event, had been favourite to win the singles gold but missed out on an individual medal after dropping to fourth place with an error-laden free skate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)